scipy-conference/scipy_proceedings_archive/scipy2022/papers/james_gaboardi/james_gaboardi.md

 ---
 title: 'Likeness: a toolkit for connecting the social fabric of place to human dynamics'
+description: |
+  The ability to produce richly-attributed synthetic populations is key for understanding human dynamics, responding to emergencies, and preparing for future events, all while protecting individual privacy.
+The Likeness toolkit accomplishes these goals.
 numbering:
   equation:
     template: Eq. %s